Pension Credit: Impact of disabilities

 The rules are complex and there are exceptions; for example, no-one in the household must be claiming Carer's allowance for looking after the disabled individual (otherwise they would be being paid twice for the same thing).
 The government encourages people interested in claiming this element to contact the Pension, Disability and Carers Service via Gov.uk, or an agency with expertise in benefits, such as the Citizens Advice Bureau, or a respected charity like Age UK.

 Take up

-According to Age UK more than a third of those entitled to claim Pension Credit fail to do so based on latest estimates of take-up from 2009/10.
+According to Age UK more than a third of those entitled to claim Pension Credit fail to do so based on estimates of take-up from 2009/10.
 Up to 1.6 million of pensioners on average were missing out on an extra £1,700 a year.
+Following the announcement in July 2024 that the Winter Fuel Payment is to be restricted to those receiving Pension Credit, the number of Pension Credit applications rose by 145%.
+There was a backlog of 53,400 claims and only half of processed applications were approved.